An algorithm to find ribbon disks for alternating knots: Intermediate forms and escapees

-It should be stressed that the Algorithm is entirely combinatorial and that it bypasses any issue of knot (or unlink) identification, because the algorithm terminates either when an unlink diagram---i.e., a diagram with no crossings---is obtained or when all of a knot's descendants in the algorithm are dead ends having no algorithmic bands.
-Our search for escapees lacks this advantage, so we set as targets the 1,918 \emph{hyperbolic} intermediate forms as targets (knowing that these are knot-isometric to algorithmically ribbon 2-component links).
-Then, for each of the 68,892 potential escapees (Goeritz-bifactorisable alternating knots up to 19 crossings that were \emph{not} found to be algorithmically ribbon), we enumerated all escape bands on those knots.
-The escape band results that were hyperbolic were tested for hyperbolic isometry with those (if any) of the target links having the appropriate hyperbolic volume, and the bands producing a match with one of the targets were recorded.
+It should be stressed that the Algorithm is entirely combinatorial and that it bypasses any issue of knot (or unlink) identification, because the Algorithm terminates either when an unlink diagram---i.e., a diagram with no crossings---is obtained or when all of a knot's descendants in the Algorithm are dead ends having no algorithmic bands.
+Our search for escapees lacks this advantage, so we used geometric methods as an aid.\footnote{All computations involving hyperbolic structure and hyperbolic knot isometry were performed via the the SnapPea kernel \cite{SnapPea}, which is included in the KLO software.} Of the 662,903 algorithmically ribbon knots identified, 371,325 require just one band, i.e., after one algorithmic fission, they AA-simplify to an unlink.
+The remaining 291,578 each produce a bifactorising link of two components requiring one or (far less frequently) two more bands in the Algorithm before an unlink is produced.
+Filtering the 2-component results of the \emph{first} bands on these algorithmically ribbon knots yields 22,477 distinct 2-component \emph{hyperbolic intermediates}, which provide targets for results of escape bands.